woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Add: Remote inbox notifications contains comparison and fix product rule. #6073
 - Update: store deprecation welcome modal support doc link #6094
 - Enhancement: Allowing users to create products by selecting a template. #5892
+- Dev: Add wait script for mysql to be ready for phpunit tests in docker. #6185

 == Changelog ==